mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  Equations can be references with `@`.
-For example, `@eq:myLabel` is displayed $Eq~(1)$.
+  Equations can be labeled with `@`.
+  For example, `@eq:myLabel` is displayed $Eq~(1)$ (depends on the runtime environment).

 - Abbreviations

+  Equations are written in plain $\TeX$ code.
+  In some cases, the notation is rather long.
-  Equations may be written in plain TeX code.
-We introduce some (optional) abbreviations for simpler notation.
+  We introduce some (optional) abbreviations for a shorter notation.
+  The following table lists implemented abbreviations:

   | type     | plain tex | short notation |
   |----------|-----------|----------------|
   | matrix   | \begin{pmatrix} A & B \\\\ C & D \\\\ \end{pmatrix} | \MAT(A, B; C, D) |

-  TODO: extend list
+  (TODO: extend table)

 ## Figures

-We only support plotting functions in MBL.
+MBL only supports to plot functions.
 All other figures must be generated with external tools (for example [Inkscape](https://inkscape.org)).

 - `Plots`

+  Plots

   ```
   ---
-  PLOT2D My plot title @fig:myplot
+  PLOT2D My plot title @fig:myPlot
   xaxis "x" from -3 to 3
   yaxis "y" from -3 to 3
   color1
-  plot x^2
+  plot f(x)=x^2
   color0
   coord -1 1 label left
   coord 2 4 label right